Artist Stories

 Francisco Goya, Here neither, in: Disasters of War series, 1815,Goya Make a Career

-Having reconciled himself with the restored Spanish monarchy he began a series of etchings The Disasters of War 1810-1820 that examined the atrocities of the Peninsula War and present a profound indictment of the horrors of warfare.
+Having reconciled himself with the restored Spanish monarchy he began a series of etchings The Disasters of War from 1810 to 1820.
+These examined the atrocities of the Peninsula War and presented a profound indictment of the horrors of warfare.
 In 1815 Goya was summoned before the Inquisition.
-He had to account for his tacit support for the French, and, for the ‘pornographic’ image of The Naked Maja (you can read more about it there).
+He had to account for his tacit support for the French, and, for the “pornographic”’ image of The Clothed Woman (La Maja Vestida).

 His Late Works 1819-23

 Francisco de Goya, Asmodea or Fantastic Vision, c.
-1820-1823, Museo del Prado, Madrid, Spain, Reproduction via Wikimedia Commons (public domain).
+1820-1823, Museo del Prado, Madrid, Spain.
+Wikimedia Commons (public domain).

 In 1819 Goya suffered a severe physical/mental breakdown and in 1824 he applied to the Spanish King for leave to retire.
 He left for Bordeaux, in France, where he died in 1828.
 His late works, so-called Black Paintings (Pinturas Negras), were filled with demonic and grotesque images, expressive of his torment.
 He painted them on the walls of his house, yet the murals are now transferred onto canvas for all to see.